 The other drawback is that you usually don't own the business plan itself: you just get the output, while the actual document is saved in the consultant's business plan software - which makes it difficult to maintain the document up to date without hiring the consultant on a retainer.

-For these reasons, outsourcing the newspapers stall business plan to a business plan writer should be considered carefully, weighing both the advantages and disadvantages of hiring outside help.
+For these reasons, outsourcing the newspaper stall business plan to a business plan writer should be considered carefully, weighing both the advantages and disadvantages of hiring outside help.

 Ultimately, it may be the right decision for some businesses, while others may find it beneficial to write their business plan using online software.

-Why not create your newspapers stall's business plan using Word or Excel?
+Why not create your newspaper stall's business plan using Word or Excel?

-Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a newspapers stall business plan is a terrible idea.
+Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a newspaper stall business plan is a terrible idea.

 For starters, creating an accurate and error-free financial forecast on Excel (or any spreadsheet) is very technical and requires both a strong grasp of accounting principles and solid skills in financial modelling.

 As a result, it is unlikely anyone will trust your numbers unless - like us at The Business Plan Shop - you hold a degree in finance and accounting and have significant financial modelling experience in your past.